About

 Over the years, I have taken a multi-disciplined approach to my art having practiced: collage, constructive sculptural work, enhanced photo-based artwork, as well as traditional painting on canvas and board.
 I exhibited internationally, including galleries in New York (Klompching), London (Truman) and Rome (Spazio Tetenal).

-The main theme of my work is old wooden working boats, which I have long been attracted to.
-I love their shapes and lines and in particular, what they represent to our coastal life and communities over thousands of years.
+The main themes of my work are old wooden working boats, fishermen and coastal communities, which I have long been attracted to.
+I love old working boat's shapes and lines and in particular, what they represent to our coastal life and communities over thousands of years.
 I also paint traditional still life subjects.